jeff4/bionotes.github.io/index.md

 		* Lower vapor pressure (aka evaporation)
 		* High specific heat
 		* High boiling point aka heat of vaporization
 	* When water freezes and turns into a solid, the daisy chain of randomly appearing/disappearing hydrogen bonds form into more permanent hydrogen bonds.
 These new hydrogen bonds follow from the partial delta-charges; the result is a  "hollow" crystal structure for ice which is why is less dense than liquid water.
 Each water molecule is connected to 4 other water molecules in a 3-d tetrahedral shape.
-In a frozen state, hydrogen bonds give solid water aka ice these special properties:

 ### Misc